Crofton Landscapers – North Cowichan

 Issues with Digging

 Start by looking at any trees and their root structure in the area you plan to use, avoid building directly under the trees.
-Be sure to contact your local utility companies before you start digging.
+Be sure to contact your local utility companies and maybe Municipality of North Cowichan before you start digging.
 Most will send a surveyor out to mark water lines, gas line, underground power lines and anything else you might damage by digging at no cost.

 Plan Your Route For Access

 Most of the materials used to make a patio are very heavy by nature.
-You need to have a access route planned that will reduce the amount of manual labor needed to get them to the job site.
-The sand and gravel you need for the base will typically arrive in dump trucks that may be too heavy for your driveway or yard.
-If you are building a large paving stone patio, you may want to ask the supplier to deliver the materials in a smaller truck or palletized with a skid loader to help get them where you need them.
+Have a access route planned that will reduce the amount of manual labor needed to get them to the job site.
+The sand and gravel for the base will typically arrive in dump trucks that may be too heavy for your driveway or yard.
+If you are building a large paving stone patio, you may want to ask the supplier to deliver the materials in a smaller truck or palletized with a skid loader to help get them where you want them.
 This will be much better than having to haul everything one wheelbarrow load at a time.